Francis Xavier: Goa

 Saint Francis Xavier's mostly-incorruptible relics are kept in a silver casket, elevated inside the Bom Jesus Basilica and are exposed (being brought to ground level) generally every ten years, but this is discretionary.
 The sacred relics went on display starting on 22 November 2014 at the XVII Solemn Exposition.
 The display closed on 4 January 2015.
 The previous exposition, the sixteenth, was held from 21 November 2004 to 2 January 2005.

-Relics of Saint Francis Xavier are also found in the Espirito Santo (Holy Spirit) Church, Margão, in Sanv Fransiku Xavierachi Igorz (Church of St. Francis Xavier), Batpal, Canacona, Goa, and at St. Francis Xavier Chapel, Portais, Panjim.
+Relics of Saint Francis Xavier are also found in the Holy Spirit Church, Margao, in Sanv Fransiku Xavierachi Igorz (Church of St. Francis Xavier), Batpal, Canacona, Goa, and at St. Francis Xavier Chapel, Portais, Panjim.

 Other places

 Other pilgrimage centres include Xavier's birthplace in Navarre; the Church of the Gesù, Rome; Malacca (where he was buried for two years, before being brought to Goa); and Sancian (place of death).

-Xavier is a major venerated saint in both Sonora and the neighbouring U.S. state of Arizona.
+Xavier is a major venerated saint in both Sonora and the neighbouring US state of Arizona.
 In Magdalena de Kino in Sonora, Mexico, in the Church of Santa María Magdalena, there is a reclining statue of San Francisco Xavier brought by pioneer Jesuit missionary Padre Eusebio Kino in the early 18th century.
 The statue is said to be miraculous and is the object of pilgrimage for many in the region.
 Also the Mission San Xavier del Bac is a pilgrimage site.
 The mission is an active parish church ministering to the people of the San Xavier District, Tohono O'odham Nation, and nearby Tucson, Arizona.

-Francis Xavier is honored in the Church of England and in the Episcopal Church on 3 December.
+Francis Xavier is honoured in the Church of England and in the Episcopal Church on 3 December.